Apple results hit by supply chain woes, Cook says holiday quarter impact will be worse | Technology

 The results were a rocky end to a fiscal year of above-expectations sales led by its iPhone 12 models and strong sales of Mac computers and iPads for working and learning from home during the COVID-19 pandemic.
 Apple told investors in July that chip constraints would start to hit its iPhone and iPad lineups for the first time in the fourth quarter.

 Apple posted its results shortly after retailer Amazon.com forecast holiday-quarter sales well below Wall Street expectations, citing labor supply shortages and global supply chain issues in part.
-"Supply-chain disruptions are causing an even bigger hit to Apple than analysts had been expecting," said Haris Anwar, senior analyst at Investing.com.
-"If the situation persists, it could hurt the company in the crucial holiday season, threatening the market's bullish view on sales, EPS and cash flows."
+Apple has "managed to navigate the problems fairly well, but hasn’t escaped unscathed, and an extended duration of these problems will spell trouble, especially because the market is unforgiving when it comes to Apple’s performance," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.

 The company said it returned $24 billion to shareholders during the quarter.